image of a fiat tractor roof before restoration

 Delivery of the Fiat tractor

 On the morning the Fiat tractor was being delivered, the dealer phoned me.
-He said he could change the battered side engine panel for a good one, but it was not freshly painted.
-This was no big deal as freshly painted probably referred to a slapdash of terracotta with a 4″ masonry brush.
+He said he could change the battered side engine panel for a good one, but it was not painted.

 The lorry man phoned me before he arrived and we took the tractor off in pouring rain.
-I thought it would have a flat battery but it did start (that’s how low my expectations were).
+I thought it would have a flat battery but it did start.

 Driving to the workshop

-As I drove the Fiat tractor over the road to my workshop I quickly realized a few things.
+As I drove the Fiat tractor over the road to my workshop I quickly realised a few things.
 I really liked driving it – the wide cab, the sound, and the nice location and shift of the gear change.
-But I noticed that it was slow – like seriously slow- I hadn’t driven a 30k tractor on the road for a long time and it felt really slow- I noted this and continued driving.
+But I noticed that it was slow I hadn’t driven a 30k tractor on the road for a long time and it felt really slow.

 Fiat tractor restoration begins